notepadqq/notepadqq/README.md

     sudo snap install notepadqq

-If, instead, you want to follow the (UNSTABLE) development releases:

-    sudo snap install --edge notepadqq

 You don't have the `snap` command?
 Follow the instructions at https://docs.snapcraft.io/core/install and then install Notepadqq as shown above.

+You can follow the unstable development releases from the "edge" channel.

 #### Launchpad PPA
 You should prefer using Snap packages, which are natively supported on Ubuntu (see above).
 Anyway, Notepadqq is also available from an [official PPA](https://launchpad.net/~notepadqq-team/+archive/ubuntu/notepadqq):